Law of Supply and Demand in Economics

 - Surplus and Shortage:

 - Surplus occurs when supply exceeds demand, often leading to discount sales or clearance events to reduce excess inventory.
 For example, if a retailer overestimates the demand for summer dresses, it may end up with excess stock that needs to be sold at a lower price.
+If supply remains constant but demand decreases, lower prices or price drops may result as the market adjusts.

 - Shortage happens when demand exceeds supply, driving prices up as consumers compete to purchase the limited items available.
 A fashion example could be a highly coveted designer handbag that sells out quickly, causing resale prices to skyrocket.
+If demand increases while supply remains constant, price rises or a higher price may occur.

 Supply and Demand in the Fashion Industry